 EDU245 Multicultural Education (2)

-Examines ever-increasing diversity of United States and resulting differences of students enrolled in elementary and secondary schools; highlights importance of developing reflective practitioners with competence to teach all learners.
-Introduces concepts, issues and perspectives related to multicultural education and challenges personal awareness and attitudes toward diversity, instructional practices, curricula and resources which impact schools.
+Introduces concepts, issues and perspectives related to multicultural education and challenges personal awareness and attitudes toward diversity, instructional practices, curricula and resources that impact schools.
 Field experience required.

 EDU270 Math Methods (3)